New Farm

 PROFILE FAQ

-New Farm has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+New Farm has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 51 projects that could potentially impact this region.
-Notable projects include Teneriffe Banks, 424 Bowen Terrace Development Site, Waterfront Brisbane, and James Place.
-The following details the most relevant ones.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 51 projects likely impacting the area.
+Notable projects are Teneriffe Banks, 424 Bowen Terrace Development Site, Waterfront Brisbane, and James Place.
+The following details projects most relevant.

 Professional plan users can use the search below to filter and access additional projects.